World Leaders Are Meeting To Tackle Climate Change And Pandemic Recovery

 In Cornwall, Biden will strike a completely different tone.

-"We're beginning to ask ourselves questions along the lines of 'it's all very well and good that we love each other so much, but what is it that we're actually able to do together?'" says Nathalie Tocci, director of the Italian Institute of International Affairs in Rome and a special advisor to the European Union's chief diplomat, Josep Borrell.
-"It's going to be important in the context of the G7 for there to be an agreement on something."
+"We're beginning to ask ourselves questions along the lines of 'it's all very well and good that we love each other so much, but what is it that we're actually able to do together?' " says Nathalie Tocci, director of the Italian Institute of International Affairs in Rome and a special adviser to the EU's chief diplomat, Josep Borrell.
+"It's going to be important in the context of the G-7 for there to be an agreement on something."

 World